jenkinsci/tfs-plugin/README.md

 In the event Jenkins is deployed on a network with no direct access to other networks (such as the internet), the TFS plugin now supports connecting through _unauthenticated_ proxy servers.

-> :information_source: The version of `httpclient` currently used by the TFS SDK does not support proxy authentication. :information_source:
+> :information_source: Support for proxy servers requiring authentication is planned. :information_source:

 Follow the instructions at [JenkinsBehindProxy](https://wiki.jenkins-ci.org/display/JENKINS/JenkinsBehindProxy) to configure Jenkins' use of a proxy server, which the TFS plugin also uses.